Sanmith27/LIC-Experiments/README.md

 # INFERENCE( Design-1):
    1. The experiment confirms that by properly selecting the MOSFET dimensions, we can control the drain current effectively.
    2. Impact of Width Adjustments:
          1. M1 has a influence on Id, meaning its width affects the output current.
+Increase in Width increases Id and Vice-versa.
    3. The circuit performs well in all three analyses—DC, transient, and AC—demonstrating its reliability.
    4. Overall, the design works as intended, following theoretical predictions and proving its practical feasibility.